-Millennials…glued to their phones, posting everything to social media and spending more time on the internet than preceding generations.
+Millennials…glued to their phones, posting everything to social media, and spending more time on the internet than preceding generations.
 Yes, these are quasi-negative stereotypes, but that doesn’t mean you should engage them any less than other workforce generations; nor are they the only generation to use their mobile device frequently.
 In 2017, 56 million Millennials (those ages 21 to 36 in 2017) were working or looking for work.
 75% of US adults use a smartphone and global phone usage is expected to surpass the 5 billion mark by 2019.
 In other words, as these phone-focused candidates begin to take over candidate pools, use this stereotype to your advantage in recruiting.

 Some companies use interviews as an opportunity to reach out to candidates, others use surveys during the recruiting process.
-Still other organizations take candidate engagement to a whole new level.
-They use the impact emerging technology on workers’ tendencies toward mobile engagement and reach out to them via text messaging.Is #textrecruiting the next best recruiting practice your company needs?
+Still, other organizations take candidate engagement to a whole new level.
+They use the impact of emerging technology on workers’ tendencies toward mobile engagement and reach out to them via text messaging.Is #textrecruiting the next best recruiting practice your company needs?
 Get the scoop from @ClearCompany:

 Not All Candidates are Millennials (Obviously)